Bags under eyes - causes, and how you might get rid of them

-Bags under eyes affect the lower eyelid skin, making them appear swollen, puffy, and slightly darker in tone.
-The clinical term for these dark circles is ‘periorbital hyperpigmentation’, often known as POH.
+Bags under eyes affect the lower eyelid skin, making them appear swollen and puffy.

 - As you get older, your eyelid muscles weaken – allowing fluid and fat to get into your eyelids.
-As this causes the eyelids to sag, the skin can – but not always – “shadow” to create darker areas under the eye.
+As this causes the eyelids to sag, the skin can form visible swollen pockets of skin, known as bags.

-- They are rarely a sign of illness but if they cause you pain, and the swelling becomes overwhelming, see your doctor so they can check for things like infections, allergies, sinus issues, or hormonal imbalance.
+- They are rarely a sign of illness but if they feel heavy, and the swelling becomes overwhelming, see your doctor so they can check for things like infections, allergies, sinus issues, or hormonal imbalance.
 They may also check for fluid retention due to systemic disorder and intake of some medications such as steroids.

 Why do I have bags under my eyes?

 The simple answer?
 Bags under the eyes are a classic symptom of getting older, in much the same way skin develops wrinkles.
-But there are other issues that contribute to making these darker areas worse.
+But there are other things that can contribute to eye bags.

 Smoking starves your skin of oxygen and nutrients.
 Toxins, such as nicotine and carbon monoxide, reduce blood flow and cause wrinkles.
 You may also lose collagen – the protein that keeps skin plump.
 A lack of collagen makes delicate eyelid skin even thinner, so blood vessels beneath show up more, which can create the shadowy look of eye bags.